mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/ref_utils.rst

 PyTorch Utilities
 *****************

-We provide general PyTorch-centric that help to reduce boilerplate code and to ensure correctness when using the rAI-toolbox.
+We provide general, PyTorch-centric utilities that help to reduce boilerplate code and to ensure correctness when using the rAI-toolbox.

 .. currentmodule:: rai_toolbox